 Evidence that secrecy was important for scientific instruments and food processing is provided, but no evidence is given that patenting was actually essential to protect and motivate innovations in machinery.
 Notice that in an environment in which some countries provide patent protection, and others do not, bias caused by the existence of patent laws will be exaggerated.
 Countries with patent laws will tend to specialize in innovations for which secrecy is difficult, while those without will tend to specialize in innovations for which secrecy is easy.
-This does not mean that elimination of patent protection in all countries would have the same effect.
+This means that variations of patent protection would have different effects in different countries.